-Charly Boy leads protest to demand good governance - Nigeria Today
+Charly Boy Leads Protest to Demand Good Governance - Nigeria Today

-Charles Oputa, popularly known as Charly Boy yesterday led a protest in Lagos to express Nigerians’ frustrations with the current state of the country.
+Charles Oputa, popularly known as Charly Boy on Monday led a protest in Lagos to express Nigerians’ frustrations with the current state of the country.

-The 65-year-old musician and activist mobilised scores of Nigerians for an unusual protest, in a march, which he described as for “angry, vexed and frustrated Nigerians.”
+The Guardian reports that the 65-year-old musician and activist mobilised scores of Nigerians for an unusual protest, in a march, which he described as for “angry, vexed and frustrated Nigerians.”

 Tagged #OurMumuDonDo, the protest was held to draw attention to broken promises by the government and to demand fulfillment of campaign promises by politicians.